 All I’m thinking about during my runs these days is training for fifty.
 I’ve got a whole year ahead to increase speed work and build more endurance.
 Yes, I’m experienced.
 Running works for me now, as it has for forty years.
 But there’s always room to grow.
 I’ve learned a lot and evolved into a strong runner.
 Sometimes I need reminding of these lessons learned.

 My mouth dries, breath escapes me, and my heart races at starting lines.
 Every race day reminds me of these three physical lessons.
 Thanks to them I learned meditation.
 Now I meditate before every race and it’s much better.
 I had to find a way to relieve my anxious raceday feelings.
 Turns out every race runs frantically in my mind before the gun even fires.
 Learning to quell this ferocity with meditation was the best lesson of all.
 In fact, I meditate daily now.
+As running works hard for me, so does meditation.
 It’s helped my entire life.

 I never stopped running.
 But I had children and they took my attention off racing in my thirties.
 That was my least hardcore era.
 I rarely even raised my voice, nevermind my heart rate.
 Then my forties were another story.
 I started swimming and even running races again.
 My hardcore side emerged more alive than ever.
 I became a competitor again.
 In fact, I started coming in second and third in races.
 It wasn’t pretty, though.
 My face contorted.
 I peed my shorts.
 Groaning, crying, and even ranting got me through many final race miles.
 None of this bugged me in the least.
 I didn’t care what anyone thought.
 My winning streak was too much fun.
 It’s easy to focus on yourself when victorious.
 The hard part comes when your winner’s circle fades away.